nagyistge/cloud-workflow-sfsf-ext/README.md

 # SAP Cloud Platform Workflow Extension for SuccessFactors New Hire Onboarding
-This sample project contains the SAPUI5 application used for the user tasks and a sample workflow which you can readily consume to extend the SuccessFactors new hire Onboarding scenario.
+This sample project contains the SAPUI5 application used for the user tasks and a workflow model which you can use to readily extend the SAP SuccessFactors new hire Onboarding scenario.
 This scenario is explained in detail in the following SCN Blogs:

 [Extend SuccessFactors with SAP Cloud Platform Workflow - Part 1/2](https://blogs.sap.com/2017/08/19/extend-successfactors-with-sap-cloud-platform-workflow-part-12/)